M.2 vs. SSD, Which Is Better? How to Select One? - Qiling

 #1.
 Installing M.2

-Step 1: Remove the mounting screw around the M.2 slot on the motherboard.
-Some OEMs offer a heat sink that needs to be placed on top of the drive.
-Please remove it.
+Step 1: Remove the mounting screw around the M.2 slot on the motherboard, and if necessary, remove any heat sink that may be covering the drive.

 How to install m.2 Drive